wilsonwobo/Cursor-Vision/ReadMe.md

 * Open the Windows® command shell
 * Navigate to the downloads folder using the command: *cd <PATH>/ Users/ … / Downloads*
 * Execute the program using the command: *python3 Cursor Vision.py*
-**NOTE: For step 15 to work, you must correctly connect a webcam into your PC and follow its instruction manual to install all of its up-to-date drivers.**
+**NOTE: For this step to work, you must correctly connect a webcam into your PC and follow its instruction manual to install all of its up-to-date drivers.**

 ### Windows Installer Setup
 This setup method is intended for the Windows® operating system only, as it involves the use of a *.exe* file which only functions on Windows® distributions.